 Ghee does not need to be refrigerated.
 Because the water content of ghee is minimal (0.03 grams per 1 tablespoon serving, versus more than 2.5 grams per 1 tablespoon of butter)1, ghee stays fresh for much longer than butter.
 In fact, as long as it is kept sealed and in a light-proof, dry area, ghee will keep for a year or more easily.

 Banyan’s ghee is made from the milk of organic, grass fed cows in Sonoma, California.
 The farmers who care for them are award-winning producers of butter and take very good care of the cows who bring us this wonderful, golden nectar of Ayurveda.

 We believe that it is of utmost importance to use ghee that comes from organic, grass-fed cows.
-There is a cheaper type of ghee that is best avoided.
-It is derived from vegetable oil, which is actually high in trans-fats, unlike cow’s ghee.
+There is a less expensive type of ghee, derived from vegetable oil and high in trans-fats, that is best avoided.
 While the above information presented comes from testing done on cow’s ghee, Banyan Botanicals has not tested our ghee as extensively.
 We are confident, however, in the quality of our ghee because it is derived from organic, grass-fed cows and most of the above listed benefits hold true.